Hiroreco/enreco-archive/recap-data/texts/chapter1/other-writings/fire-and-flight/fire-and-flight-3.md

 The lady of flame and blood suddenly charges at the maiden of feather and blue, pinning her against the wall.

-Cheeks flushed pink, she slowly gazes into the eyes of the lady of blood and flame, Istaring intently at her...
+Cheeks flushed pink, she slowly gazes into the eyes of the lady of blood and flame, staring intently at her...

-"s....suck.."
+"s...suck..."

 "suck...?" the maiden's blush grows